Best Boba Tea Spots in Amsterdam

 Brown sugar boba tea is my thing.
 It’s my favorite and that’s what I’m prioritizing here.
 It took me way too long to realize there was a difference between Brown Sugar Milk and Brown Sugar Milk Tea…and I need tea in my drink, otherwise it’s a bit too much.
 That said, my top place is…

 This is my #1 go-to for bubble tea in Amsterdam.
 Chun is a cute little shop in the famous Nine Streets in Amsterdam.
 They don’t just make my favorite Classic Black Milk Tea, but they make more everyday teas and Matcha as well.
+I’ve also tried the rose milk tea and if you like floral flavors, this one is for you!
 There are plenty of choices and maybe one day I’ll try the rest, but Sean and I are head-over-heels for this spot!

 TIP: Our favorite noodle place is around the corner, Fou Fow Udon.
 Grab both for an epic experience.

-While this drink isn’t my perfect drink since it doesn’t include the tea in the brown sugar milk, the drink from Tea Guys was extremely good.
-AND they can add a cream cheese top which I’ve never had and can’t wait to try again in a different flavor of their tea.
+While their brown sugar boba milk isn’t my perfect drink since it doesn’t include the tea, you can customize and ask for it!
+Tea Guys is a gem and their teas are extremely good.
+AND they can add a cream cheese top which I’ve never had and I actually went back for this strawberry boba with the cream cheese top.
+I can’t wait until summer when I drink this at least once a week!
 If you’re in de Pijp, or headed to the Albert Cuyp Market, you must pop in here.
 It’s just across from the metro and worth the few minute detour.